top of page

 • Oil: Seal in the moisture with a lightweight oil.

-• Style: Style your hair as desired.
+• Style: Style our hair as desired.

 Recommended Products